Agnes Schnabl

 Von 2021 bis 2023 war sie Stipendiatin des Förderprogramms Forum Dirigieren des Deutschen Musikrates.
 Im Rahmen dieses Stipendiums arbeitete sie unter anderem mit Yuval Weinberg und Bernhard Schmidt zusammen und dirigierte den MDR-Rundfunkchor, das SWR Vokalensemble, den Philharmonischen Chor Berlin und Canta Nova Saar.
 2022 assistierte sie Justin Doyle beim Projekt Klangkosmos Schütz 22, einem Kooperationsprojekt von vier deutschen Landesjugendchören und Mitgliedern des RIAS Kammerchor Berlin.

-Im Rahmen der universitären Ausbildung sowie externer Fortbildungen arbeitete sie mit der Zürcher Singakademie, dem Slovenian Philharmonic Choir, dem Sächsischen Staatsopernchor Dresden, dem Stadttheaterchor Klagenfurt, dem Universitätsorchester der Universität Mozarteum Salzburg, dem Orchester für Neue Musik der Kunstuniversität Graz, deren Filmmusikorchester, und dirigierte in Opern- und Operettenproduktionen.
+Im Rahmen der universitären Ausbildung sowie externer Fortbildungen arbeitete sie mit der Zürcher Singakademie, dem Slovenian Philharmonic Choir, dem Sächsischen Staatsopernchor Dresden, dem Stadttheaterchor Klagenfurt, dem Nova Era Vocalensemble, dem Universitätsorchester der Universität Mozarteum Salzburg, dem Orchester für Neue Musik der Kunstuniversität Graz, deren Filmmusikorchester, und dirigierte in Opern- und Operettenproduktionen.
 Musikalischen Input bekam sie von Hans-Christoph Rademann, Steven Sametz, Johann Van der Sandt, Robert Sund, Morten Schuldt-Jensen, Josep Vila i Casanas, Maria Goundorina, Erwin Ortner und Thomas Caplin im Rahmen von Meisterkursen.

 Sie war als Sängerin im Terzett Lerchenschnabl sowie im Terzett 3 Schnablinge tätig.
 Neben der Kunstmusik besteht auch zur Volksmusik eine große Leidenschaft.
 Durch die familiäre Herkunft besteht insbesondere zum slowenischen Kärntnerlied eine nennenswerte Verbundenheit.